How To Draw A Volleyball Knee Pads | A Step-By-Step Guide

 The pad guards are contoured to fit the natural shape of the knee, ensuring a snug and comfortable fit.
 They play a crucial role in safeguarding the vulnerable knee joints, allowing players to move confidently and aggressively on the court.

-Lightly sketch these using short, straight lines that overlap the top and bottom of the ovals.
+Lightly sketch these using short, straight lines overlapping the ovals’ top and bottom.
 Draw them at slight angles pointing toward the knee.
 Add multiple lines to give the guards thickness and detail.
 Erase and redraw until the proportions look right.

 Step 4: Add Details on the Guards